The 10 Worst Neighborhoods In Vancouver For 2022

 It seems as if there's a neighborhood for everyone in Vancouver.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Vancouver.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Washington thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Vancouver.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Vancouver neighborhoods are the worst, and which are the best?
+So the question arises, which Vancouver neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Vancouver hoods need a little tender loving care - the sore thumbs of the Vancouver area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Village At Fishers Landing ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Vancouver hoods need a little tender loving care – the sore thumbs of the Vancouver area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Parkway East ranks way above the rest.

-We examined 61 of Vancouver's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Vancouver's reputation.
+We examined 60 of Vancouver’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Vancouver’s reputation.

-So what's the worst neighborhood to live in Vancouver for 2022?
-According to the most recent census data, Fruit Valley looks to be the worst neighborhood in Vancouver.
+So what’s the worst neighborhood to live in Vancouver for 2024?
+According to the most recent census data, Ogden looks to be the worst neighborhood in Vancouver.

 Read on to see how we determined the places around Vancouver that need a pick-me-up.
 And remember, don't blame the messenger.